aa211/haproxy-api-laravel-5.2/readme.md

     Name=<< Name for the service [Obligatory] >>

-  If need to 1 server in banckend:
+  If needed a single server in backend:

     IP= << ip address of server in backend [Obligatory] >>